Squirrel Games: Episode

-Katy Perry (pictured in 2024) was a guest judge.
+Fourteen contestants are taken to an undisclosed location, where they are joined by several previous competitors from the franchise.
+To continue in the competition, the drag performers play the children's game Red Light, Green Light.
+Instead of following the game's traditional rules, contestants must dance across a field, when music plays.
+When the music stops, the contestants strike a pose.
+The detection of any motion results in the player being pied in the face and eliminated.
+Afterward, the remaining fourteen contestants who "survived" the game are allowed to enter a workroom.

-The episode opens with 14 contestants transported to an undisclosed location where several previous competitors from the franchise join them.
-To continue in the competition, the drag performers play the children's game red light, green light.
-In place of the game's traditional rules, contestants have to dance across the field when music plays.
-When the music stops, they strike a pose.
-Any movement detected results in the player being pied in the face and eliminated.
-Afterwards, the remaining 14 contestants who "survived" the game are allowed to enter the workroom.
+Katy Perry (pictured in 2024) is a guest judge.

-As the contestants meet each other, RuPaul revealed that they had unknowingly competed in their first photo shoot mini-challenge.
-Lana Ja'Rae is deemed the winner, earning a cash tip of $2,500.
-RuPaul announces the first main challenge, tasking contestants with forming two groups to participate in a talent show that will span two episodes.
-The next day, as the contestants prepare for the show, American singer Katy Perry enters the workroom requesting tucking tape; the singer immediately recognizes Joella.
-Perry offers the queens advice for success.
+As the contestants meet each other, RuPaul reveals they have unknowingly competed in their first photo-shoot mini-challenge.
+The winner is Lana Ja'Rae, whose prize is a cash tip of $2,500.
+RuPaul announces the first main challenge; contestants must form two groups to participate in a talent show that will span two episodes.
+The next day, as the contestants prepare for the show, American singer Katy Perry enters the Werk Room requesting tucking tape and immediately recognizes Joella.
+Perry offers the contestants advice for success.

-RuPaul introduces Katy Perry as the guest judge, alongside regular panelist Michelle Visage and alternating judge Carson Kressley.
-"Masc for Masked Singer" is the runway category, which requires contestants to present mask-themed outfits.
-During the talent show, Acacia Forgot performed and played guitar and Arrietty wore a traditional and danced baile folklórico (lit. 'folkloric dance').
-Next, there were three original lip-syncs: Jewels Sparkles choreographed a milk-themed song, Joella performed a song referring to her drag name, and Lucky Starzzz lip-synced about making lemonade.
-Finally, Lydia B Kollins performed a burlesque-comedy routine and Suzie Toot performed a tap dance number that included a joke about reciting the "Gettysburg Address" (1863) in Morse code.
+RuPaul introduces Perry as the guest judge, alongside regular panelist Michelle Visage and alternating judge Carson Kressley.
+The runway category is "Masc for Masked Singer"; contestants must present mask-themed outfits.
+During the talent show, Acacia Forgot performs and plays a guitar and Arrietty dances baile folklórico (lit. 'folkloric dance').
+Next are three original lip-syncs: Jewels Sparkles choreographs a milk-themed song, Joella performs a song about her drag name, and Lucky Starzzz lip-syncs about making lemonade.
+Finally, Lydia B Kollins performs a burlesque comedy routine and Suzie Toot performs a tap dance number that includes a joke about reciting the "Gettysburg Address" (1863) in Morse code.

-Suzie Toot (pictured in 2025) as the winner from the episode.
+Suzie Toot (pictured in 2025) wins the episode's main challenge.

-Acacia Forgot was revealed to be in last place based on the rankings from her fellow contestants.
-She was informed that she would be lip-syncing next week against the lowest-ranked queen of the second talent show group.
-Jewels Sparkles and Suzie Toot were ranked as the top two contestants for the week and faced off in a lip-sync contest to Perry's "Woman's World" (2024).
-Suzie Toot won the lip-sync contest and earned a cash prize of $5,000.
+Acacia Forgot is revealed to be last in the rankings from her fellow contestants.
+She is told in next episode she will lip-sync against the lowest-ranked contestant of the second talent-show group.
+Jewels Sparkles and Suzie Toot are ranked as the top contestants for the week and must complete a tie-breaking lip-sync contest to Perry's "Woman's World" (2024).
+Suzie Toot wins the lip-sync contest and $5,000 in cash.